derhuerst/find-hafas-data-in-another-hafas/readme.md

 ## Contributing

-If you have a question or need support using `find-hafas-leg-in-another-hafas`, please double-check your code and setup first.
-If you think you have found a bug or want to propose a feature, refer to [the issues page](https://github.com/derhuerst/find-hafas-leg-in-another-hafas/issues).
+If you have a question or need support using `find-hafas-data-in-another-hafas`, please double-check your code and setup first.
+If you think you have found a bug or want to propose a feature, refer to [the issues page](https://github.com/derhuerst/find-hafas-data-in-another-hafas/issues).